Opportunities

 SFU USRA/VPR: I regularly host one or more undergraduate projects as part of the USRA/VPR program (for students from both SFU and elsewhere).
 These are normally advertised in December of each year on the SFU Mathematics website.

-Recent and Ongoing Student Projects
+Recent and Ongoing Student Projects and Theses

 Deep Learning Techniques for Inverse Problems in Imaging